Skip to content

 What it is: How much you owe compared to what you own

-Think of it like: How much of your stuff is actually paid for
+Think of it like: How much of your stuff is actually paid for.
+A ratio of 75% means you only truly own 25% of your assets - the rest belongs to lenders.

 Example: